If You Don't Winterize Your Boat, Here's What Happens

 Batteries

-The chemistry of batteries causes a much lower freezing point for charged batteries than discharged batteries.
+The chemistry of batteries causes a much lower freezing point for charged batteries than for discharged batteries.
 Discharged batteries freeze at a temperature not much lower than water.
-Even if it doesn't crack the battery case, freezing may cause internal damage to the lead plates, which kill the battery or reduce its life or capacity.
+Even if it doesn't crack the battery case, freezing may cause internal damage to the lead plates, which kills the battery or reduces its life or capacity.
 The risks are highest for flooded cell batteries, but any lead-acid battery can freeze.

 Failure to disconnect all loads from the battery will discharge it, and leaving a discharged lead-acid battery in a freezing storage area is a certain recipe for damage.